ParisNeo/PyAIPersonality/examples/streamlit_example/README.md

 root
 |- bindings/
 | |- Grub a binding from the bindings zoo
+|- configs/
+| |- Grub the config.yaml from the configs dir of the repository and change it aas you like
 |- models/
 | |- The binding name (will be created when you install the binding)
 |- personalities/